 “Watercourse” means watercourse as defined in section 22a-38 of the General Statutes.

-“Water Pollution Control Authority” or “WPCA” means water pollution control authority as referred to in Chapter 103, Title 7.
+“Water Pollution Control Authority” or “WPCA” means water pollution control authority as referred to in Chapter 103, Title 7 of the General Statutes.

 “Water Quality Standards” means water quality standards as adopted by the commissioner in accordance with section 22a-426 of the General Statutes.